//not the thank-you page Dog Bite Injuries & Provocation - Detroit Injury Lawyer

 Does Provocation Affect Liability?

-According to Michigan’s “strict liability” statute, an owner is responsible for the actions of his or her animal if it attacks or harms someone when it is not provoked.
-This rule applies no matter where the attack takes place and regardless of whether or not this incident is the dog’s first attack.
-However, if a dog is provoked, is the owner still considered liable?
-Unfortunately, there is no clear-cut answer.
-Liability for dog bites and attacks typically vary on a case-by-case basis.
-If you were involved in a dog attack where the animal may have been provoked, it is important to seek counsel with an experienced dog bite attorney immediately.
+According to Michigan’s “strict liability” statute, an owner is responsible for the actions of their animal if it attacks or harms someone when it is not provoked.
+This rule applies no matter where the attack occurs and whether or not this incident is the dog’s first attack.
+Also, it applies as long as you are legally on the owner’s property.

 Are Children an Exception?

-If you or someone you love was injured in a dog attack, especially when the animal was provoked, it is important to seek legal help immediately.
-An experienced dog bite lawyer can review your case and help gather evidence to protect your rights and seek compensation for the injury you suffered.
+If you or someone you love was injured in a dog attack, especially when the animal was provoked, it is vital to seek legal help immediately.
+Our experienced dog bite lawyer will review your case, help gather evidence to protect your rights and seek compensation for your injury.
 Instead of attempting to fight the legal battle alone, choose to work with a skilled attorney you can trust.

 Archives